marianmeres/demino/README.md

     app,
     "./routes",
     // https://docs.deno.com/deploy/api/dynamic-import/
-    // due to the limitations of dynamic imports, we must provide the hoisted import worker
+    // due to the limitations of dynamic imports, we must provide the hoisted
-    // function (located in the project space)
-    (mod) => import(`./${relative(import.meta.dirname!, mod)}`)
+    // import worker function (must be located in the local project space) (mod) => import(`./${relative(import.meta.dirname!, mod)}`) );
-);
 ```